Unemployment in Kerala: Worker Population Ratio

-Average Wage Earnings per day
+Average wage earnings per day

-Kerala offers the best wages in unorganised sector among the subnational entities of South Asia, which might be a pull factor for the Migrant labourers in Kerala.
+Kerala offers the best wages in unorganised sector among the subnational entities of South Asia, which might be a pull factor for the migrant labourers in Kerala.
 According to the India Wage Report prepared by International Labour Organization in 2018, the states with the consistent highest casual wages in both rural and urban areas are Kerala, Jammu and Kashmir, Punjab, and Haryana.
-The existing wages for casual workers in Kerala is around 65% higher than that of India.
+The existing wages for casual workers in Kerala are around 65% higher than that of India.
 It is notable that the wage rates for women in Kerala is 50% more than that of their counterparts in India.
-However it is much lesser than their male counterparts in Kerala.
+However, it is much lesser than their male counterparts in Kerala.